|

 There have been protests in Ankara and Istanbul but the number is quite small compared to the population.

 As always, exercising caution will take you quite far.
-Also President Recep Tayyip Erdogan has called for restraint against aggressive actions.
+Also, President Recep Tayyip Erdogan has called for restraint against aggressive actions.

 1. Smart Travel Program for Turkey Travel Advice